rvbug/NLP/transformers/README.md

 You can make the query, key and value vectors smaller using projection vectors via linear transformations.
 These Projections are learnable parameters ($W_q, W_k, W_v$)

+## Self Attention
+The idea is to add a contextual information to the words in a sentence. i.e. how important is that word to the others

 ## Masking